CGU-B1029048/McELab/Lab07/Rep_Lab_07.md

 $$T = \frac{1}{2} \times \frac{1}{f_{notes}}$$
 note: T get divided by 2 since a pulse cycle is on $\rightarrow$ off $\rightarrow$ on, 2 operation.

+But the board has bug so actually 50000 ISR cycle is 1 second.
+Our setting at.

 ## Code & Explanation
 We divide the Problem into 3 files to implement, `lab07_basic.c`, `Lab07_b1.c`.
 ### Basic